php-ru/symfony-docs-ru/profiler/matchers.rst

         }
     }

-Then, you'll need to make sure your class is defined as as service.
+Then, you'll need to make sure your class is defined as a service.
 If you're using the :ref:`default services.yml configuration <service-container-services-load-example>`, you don't need to do anything!